Dihadron fragmentation functions in the quark-jet model: Transversely polarized quarks: Formalism

-Thus, it appears that as a matter of principle there must be a difference between the IFFs extracted from $e^+e^-$ and those entering the SIDIS cross section, because of the admixture of the first Fourier cosine moment of $H_1^\perp$ in the latter.
+Thus, it appears that there could be a difference between the IFFs extracted from $e^+e^-$ and those entering the SIDIS cross section, because of the admixture of the first Fourier cosine moment of $H_1^\perp$ in the latter.
 It is clearly important to understand the magnitude of this effect, at least using some model calculations, as they can potentially impact the phenomenological extraction of the transversity PDF from data.
-We have to emphasize here, that it is at least conceivable that there may be missing terms in the expression for the unintegrated cross section of $e^+e^-$ annihilation in Ref.~\cite{Boer:2003ya}, that might contribute to the integrated cross section and resolve the discrepancies between the two definitions of IFFs in Eqs.~(\ref{EQ_HANG_EE}) and (\ref{EQ_HANG_SIDIS}).
+We have to emphasize here, that there may be missing terms in the expression for the unintegrated cross section of $e^+e^-$ annihilation in Ref.~\cite{Boer:2003ya}, that might contribute to the integrated cross section and resolve the discrepancies between the two definitions of IFFs in Eqs.~(\ref{EQ_HANG_EE}) and (\ref{EQ_HANG_SIDIS}).
 Nonetheless, the results for the corresponding cosine moments of the integrated DiFFs presented in this paper will remain true.